hero-node/hero-cli/README.md

 ###### How to specify the android build tool version in SDK
 Hero will dynamic using the lastest available one from your local install versions by default.
 You might have multiple available versions in the Android SDK.
-You can specify the `ANDROID_HOME/build-toos` version and compile `com.android.support:appcompat-v7` version following the keyword `android` and seperated by colon.
+You can specify the `ANDROID_HOME/build-toos` version and compile `com.android.support:appcompat-v7` version following the command `hero platform build android` and seperated by colon.

 For example, you can using the below command specify the `ANDROID_HOME/build-toos` version `23.0.2` and compile `com.android.support:appcompat-v7` version `24.0.0-alpha1`: